-The amendments did not have any major impact on the Group and the Company's consolidated and seperate financial statements.
+The amendments did not have any major impact on the consolidated and separate financial statements for the year ended 30 June 2022.

-New or amended standards and interpretations issued but not yet effective for the year ended 30 June 2021
+New or amended standards and interpretations issued but not yet effective for the year ended 30 June 2022

-Up to the date of issue of these financial statements, the IASB has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 30 June 2021 and which have not been adopted in these consolidated and seperate financial statements.
+Up to the date of issue of these consolidated and separate financial statements, the IASB has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 30 June 2022 and which have not been adopted in these consolidated and separate financial statements.
 Those which may be relevant to the Group and the Company are set out below.
-The Group and the Company does not plan to adopt these standards early.
+The Group and the Company do not plan to adopt these standards early.
 These will be adopted in the period that they become mandatory unless otherwise indicated: